browserify/watchify/readme.markdown

 $ watchify main.js -o static/bundle.js
 ```

-Now as you update files, `static/bundle.js` will be automatically re-compiled on
+Now as you update files, `static/bundle.js` will be automatically incrementally rebuilt on
 the fly.

 You can use `-v` to get more verbose output to show when a file was written and how long the bundling took (in seconds):